 Vintage Baptismal Cloth

-This evening I would like to share photos of a simple Vintage Church Linen.
+This evening I would like to share photos of a simple Vintage Baptismal Cloth.
 The Church Linen item is a Baptismal Towel or Baptismal Cloth.

 This little treasure of Vintage Church Linen was found in the bottom of a dresser drawer.
-I heard a dreaded sound as it was pulled from the drawer, and noticed the tiny tear at the hem line.
+I heard a dreaded sound as it was pulled from the drawer, and noticed the tiny tear at the hemline.
 I was instantly fascinated by the fabric.
 It is so fine and smooth.
-If it is a linen, it is a very fine linen.
-But the fabric has more of the hand and feel of a beautiful cotton, such as a high quality Swiss Cotton.
-But I am not an expert on determining fiber content.
+If it is linen, it is a very fine linen.
+But the fabric has more of a hand and feel of beautiful cotton, such as high-quality Swiss Cotton.
+However, I am not an expert on determining fiber content.

 Thankfully, the issue was solved in a moment.
 There was a tiny piece of paper pinned to the edge of the Baptismal Towel with a name.
 And it is mine!
 This was the towel used for my Baptism.
 It is a remembrance of the Gift I was given on the Day of my Baptism, and I am forever grateful for my parents who gave me the Gift of Holy Baptism at a very young age.